zuozhenggh/learning-library/ospa-library/appdev/application-development-lab/vbcs-lab/applicationdevelopment-labguide.md

 This appendix shows how the **Mama Maggy** application was created to serve as a data source for the Application Development exercises.

-Make sure a co-worker has not already performed this task.
+Make sure a co-worker has not already performed this task if you are working on a shared environment.
 However, it is possible you may need to create this VBCS application; it is used to simulate **external** data available via RESTful APIs.

 In this exercise you will create:
   - A VBCS Application to house the data components (we suggest the name **Mama Maggy**)